Posted by Diana Lauritson on Dec 15, 2014

 Read the full article...

 Posted by Diana Lauritson on May 8, 2014

 The first porridge in Goldilocks and the Three Bears was too hot, the second was too cold and the third was just right.
 Non-compete agreements under Arizona law follow a similar vein: some are too broad, some are too narrow, and some are just right.

 Although Arizona law recognizes the need to protect legitimate business interests, it also hesitates to restrict individuals from pursuing their chosen careers.
 A well drafted non-compete agreement can successfully balance the...

 Posted by Diana Lauritson on Apr 25, 2014

 PHOENIX, Ariz.
-(May 10, 2013) – Jennings, Strouss & Salmon, PLC announced that twenty-one attorneys have been listed in Southwest Super Lawyers® magazine for 2013, including four 2013 Southwest Rising Stars.
+(April 25, 2014) – Jennings, Strouss & Salmon, PLC, a leading Phoenix-based law firm, announced that twenty-seven attorneys have been listed in Southwest Super Lawyers® magazine for 2014, including eight 2014 Southwest Rising Stars.